Blazemeter/RTEPlugin/README.md

 - *RTE Message*
   - *Payload*.
 Contains a grid in which user can specify Row and Column of a field in the screen, and the value (string) to send in the field starting from that position.
   - *Actions*.
 These buttons trigger the action to be sent to the server on each sample.
 They all represent a key from a terminal's keyboard.
   - *Disconnect*.
 Disconnects from the server after send the sampler request.
 By default this option is unchecked.
-If a sampler has this field checked, next sampler in the workflow (if it exists) will re-connect to the server.
+If a sampler in the middle of a workflow has this field checked, the following sampler will re-connect to the server.
   - *Just Connect*.
 This option disables all the information set in Payload and Actions field's before send packets to the server.
 It's useful in case the user wants to validate the welcome screen or use a waiter (see below) without interact with the server.
 - *Wait for*.
 Waiters are executed after the sampler sends packets to the server.
 They wait for a specific condition, if this condition is not reached after a specific time (defined in *Timeout* value) the sampler returns timeout error.
 There are four defined waiters:
   - *Sync*.
 Waits for the system to return from X SYSTEM or Input Inhibited mode.
 Default value is checked, as it's recommended to always check that the system is not in Input Inhibited Mode after a sample (and before the next one) in order to get the correct screen in the sample result (and to ensure that the next sampler is executed from the desired screen).
 On the other hand, the sampler does an implicit "Wait for sync" each time it connects to a server, which means that if *Just Connect* option is checked it's not needed to check the *Wait for sync* function, unless you want to change the default timeout.